Pharmacovigilance: United States

 In the U.S., with about a third of all global 2011 pharmaceutical expenditures, the drug industry is regulated by the Food and Drug Administration, the largest national drug regulatory authority in the world.
 FDA authority is exercised through enforcement of regulations derived from legislation, as published in the U.S. Code of Federal Regulations (CFR); the principal drug safety regulations are found in 21 CFR Part 312 (IND regulations) and 21 CFR Part 314 (NDA regulations).
 While those regulatory efforts address pre-marketing concerns, pharmaceutical manufacturers and academic/non-profit organizations such as Research on Adverse Drug events And Reports (RADAR) and Public Citizen do play a role in pharmacovigilance in the US.
 The post-legislative rule-making process of the U.S. federal government provides for significant input from both the legislative and executive branches, which also play specific, distinct roles in determining FDA policy.

 Asia

 Azerbaijan

-The Azerbaijani Ministry of Healthcare coordinates pharmacovigilance activites through its Analytical Expertise Center (AEC).
+The Azerbaijani Ministry of Healthcare coordinates pharmacovigilance activities through its Analytical Expertise Center (AEC).
 Azerbaijan became an associate member of the WHO Programme for International Drug Monitoring (WHO-PIDM) in 2010 and was admitted as a full member in January 2018, becoming the programme’s 130th member.
 In 2019, the government adopted the “Regulation on Pharmacovigilance of Medicinal Products” through Cabinet of Ministers Resolution No. 503, which entered into force on 1 July 2020.

 The regulation defines the scope of national pharmacovigilance, including the collection, evaluation, and prevention of adverse reactions and medication-related problems.
 It applies to health-care institutions, marketing-authorisation holders (MAHs), and their local representatives.
 The framework requires MAHs to appoint qualified persons responsible for pharmacovigilance, maintain pharmacovigilance system documentation, and ensure compliance with principles of Good Pharmacovigilance Practice (GVP).